 The central arc of the story is the pseudo father/son relationship between Ironman and Spiderman.
 Ironman treats Peter like a…well kid.
 He even gives him his own Ironman Lite suit equipped with ‘training wheels’.
 Peters tried hard to prove that he is capable of fighting amongst the Avengers, but Tony feels that he still has much to learn and Peter learns those lessons the hard way.
 A common problem with MCU movies is the villain and this villain is a mixed bag.
 Michael Keaton knocks it out of the park as an actor, but that what you expect from someone of his caliber.
 As a villain, I was unsure about his motivations behind his plan.
 I mean he sort of explains it as a class warfare angle, but they never truly explained what his endgame was and how he got to where he was outside of Stark generally being a dick to him once.

 The supporting cast is hit and miss as well overall.
 Peter’s friends are either comedic relief or offer little to nothing to the overall plot outside of convenience.
-His sidekick is pure comedic relief, Eugene “Flash” Thompson was supposed to be a bully, but I found him annoying, you have the girl Peter has a crush on and then you have everyone else you’ll likely won’t even remember while reading this review (to be fair, the girlfriend storyline actually accumulates to a genuinely funny exchange between Peter and the Vulture).
+His sidekick is pure comedic relief, Eugene “Flash” Thompson was supposed to be a bully, but I found him annoying, you have the girl Peter has a crush on and then you have everyone else you’ll likely won’t even remember while reading this review.
 The decision that will cause a lot of uproar in the coming weeks was casting Zendaya as ‘MJ’.
 Now it was reported last year that she was cast to play the role of Mary Jane which caused a lot of people including myself to go…

 After online Backlash, they backed off the decision and stated she would not play the role instead casting her to play Michelle Jones aka…”MJ”.
 So not only did they intend to have her play Mary Jane and lie about it but they didn’t even have the balls to stick with that decision, giving her character the same initials so they could have a “my friends call me MJ” (ala Dark Knight) moment at the end.
 Instead of sticking to their guns, they turn MJ into a moody SJW who adds nothing of worth to the film except to claim diversity and take a couple of shots at Washington which ultimately leaves everyone with a sour taste in their mouth.
 Admittedly, this is me nitpicking as a comic fan, but either go all in and don’t go at all, especially with the 6th Spiderman movie in 15 years and arguably none of them has had a good Mary Jane character depending on how favorable you are to Kristen Dunst.